About the Lesbian, Gay,

 Bisexual and Transgender Concerns Office

-The LGBTCO staff includes Clinton W. Anderson, PhD, Associate Executive Director, Public Interest Directorate & LGBTCO Director; and Ronald L. Schlittler, MIPP, Program Coordinator.
-For more information about the activities of the LGBTCO, please see the office website, contact the office via email, or telephone at (202) 336-6041.
+The LGBTCO staff includes Clinton W. Anderson, PhD, associate executive director, Public Interest Directorate and LGBTCO director; Lacey Rosenbaum, director, Safe and Supportive Schools project; and Ronald L. Schlittler, MIPP, program coordinator.
+For more information about the activities of the LGBTCO, please see the office website, contact the office via email or telephone at (202) 336-6041.